 It's family friendly as well.
 That means even if your kids are not yet ready to hit the slopes, there are lots of other activities around that help them enjoy the snow and ice.
 It has an elevation of about 2000 metres and two metres of snow per season.

 If you drive here there is the added expense of the Park entry fee which is about $30.

-The Alpine Hotel Thredbo is at the centre of things.
-Close to the village and just metres from the Kosciuszko chairlift.
-You can enjoy an open fireplace or unwind with a massage, spa or sauna or visit The Pub Bistro for a meal.
+The Alpine Hotel, Thredbo is at the center of things.
+Close to the village and just meters from the Kosciusko chairlift.
+You can enjoy an open fireplace or unwind with a massage, spa, or sauna or visit The Pub Bistro for a meal.

 Ski Accommodation at TripAdvisor for reviews and deals.